t-mullen/wire-protocol/README.md

 Easy and fast streaming wire protocols.

-Uses [implicit length-prefix framing](#what-is-implicit-length-prefix-framing) to let you send messages over a binary stream without worrying about where one message begins and another ends.
+Lets you send messages over a binary stream without worrying about where one message begins and another ends.
+Uses [implicit length-prefix framing](#what-is-implicit-length-prefix-framing).

-Abstracts away the underlying parser, letting you forget about how your messages are buffered.
+This module abstracts away the underlying parser, letting you forget about how your messages are buffered.
 Just serialize, send and forget!

 ## Install
 ```